ZoolWay/loxprox/README.md

 > NodeJS-based proxy for AWS IoT calling WebServices (Loxone, e.g.) on LAN

 Loxprox is a simple NodeJS based application which will connect itself as an AWS IoT device to your AWS IoT hub.
-Its purpose is to receive configureable message signals which trigger simple HTTP GET calls in the network loxprox is running on.
+Its purpose is to receive configurable message signals which trigger simple HTTP GET calls in the network loxprox is running on.